 The challenge doesn't end here.
 Added to SCORM, xAPI, and videos is the possible use of the Common Cartridge (CC) Standard.
 With CC, contents are supposed to be compatible with each other, regardless of which LMS you are using.
 Know more about CC here.
 There are other standards out there (see, for example, this roadmap), and using one does not necessarily mean the exclusion of the others.
 For instance, CC can use SCORM as part of its packaging.
 The differences between standards largely have to do with which aspects of the learning experience is emphasized.

 So "to SCORM or not to SCORM"?
 To use an old (but tried and well-adopted) standard or to try a new promising one?
 Certainly not a simple either/or question.
 Which standard gets widely adopted and dominates eLearning, is partly a function of which tools get deployed widely.
-It's not necessarily about which standard is superior but which standard (or combination of standards) people find appropriate in their own contexts.
+It's not necessarily about which standard is superior but which standard (or combination of standards) people find appropriate in their own contexts, given whichever tools are working "naturally" in the organization's workflow.

 At the end of the day, learning managers do not always have the luxury of waiting for the better standards to emerge clearly as "winner" before they run eLearning.
 Deployment started yesterday and, today, there's more demand for interactive materials online.